BHFDSC/documentation/docs/useful_updates/nicor_update.md

 If you find any new data quality issues please send us an email at **bhfdsc_hds@hdruk.ac.uk** for one of the team to look into and log.

+### Data Note

+The collection of heart failure records has gradually moved over from version 4 (nicor_hf) to 5 (nicor_hf_v5).
+Please do contact us if you would like support with harmonising and combining these two tables to maximise date coverage for analyses.

 ## Previously reported issues
 \
 **nicor_acs_combined**